KiyomizuSuzu/KiyomizuOS/README.md

 ## What is removed is shown below
 ### Manual removal (non-standard):
-- Microsoft Edge
+- Microsoft Edge and OneDrive
-- OneDrive

 ### Appx Packages:
 | Package Name | App Name |